Verification of Quantitative Temporal Properties in RealTime-DEVS: Background

 As can be seen, an activity consumes time while the system is in a given state---$\omega$ returns the activity for each state.
 Transmitting a message, carrying out a task, etc. are examples of activities.

 In this paper we will use a simplified version of RT-DEVS where $ta(s)=t(a)$, with $a=\omega(s)$, for every state $s$.
 In this context the activity mapping function ($\omega$) can be ignored.
-Therefore, in this paper a RT-DEVS model is characterized as $\langle X,Y,S,\delta_{ext},\delta_{int},\lambda,ti\rangle$.
+Therefore, in this paper a RT-DEVS model is characterized as $\langle X,Y,S,\delta_{ext},\delta_{int},\lambda,ti\rangle$ .
 Then, our RT-DEVS models are DEVS models where the time advance function is replaced by the time interval function.

-As with DEVS models, RT-DEVS models can be coupled to build complex models.
+As with DEVS models, RT-DEVS models can be coupled by means of ports to build complex models.
 Given a RT-DEVS coupled model, it is possible to obtain an equivalent atomic RT-DEVS model, as in DEVS.
+In this case $X$ (inputs) and $Y$ (outputs) have the following form: \begin{enumerate*}[label=(\emph{\roman*})] \item $X = \{ (p,v) \mid p \in \mathit{InPorts} \land v \in X_p\}$ where $\mathit{InPorts}$ is the set of input ports and $X_p$ is the set of input values that can be received at port $p$; \item $Y=\{(p,v) \mid p \in \mathit{OutPorts} \land v \in Y_p\}$ where $\mathit{OutPorts}$ is the set of output ports and $Y_p$ is the set of values that can be sent through port $p$. \end{enumerate*} When RT-DEVS models are coupled, input ports of one component are connected to output ports of other components, and vice versa \cite{Waigner2018}.